urdarinda/testgg/README.md

 Hello NOOBS

-Use this project to make your first contribution to an open source project on GitHub :octocat: .
+Use this project to make your first contribution to the world of Open Source on GitHub :octocat: .
 Practice making your first pull request to a public repository before doing the real thing!

-Join us by getting involved in the open source community by completing some simple tasks in this project.
+Join us by getting involved in the open source community solving some interesting tasks along the way.

-This is a repository open to all members of MNNIT.
+This repository is open to all students of MNNIT.

 [https://hackthepart.github.io/AvengersAssemble/](https://hackthepart.github.io/AvengersAssemble/)

 ## What is HackThePart?

 A month-long contest from Dec 10th - Jan 10th to get people involved in [Open Source](https://github.com/open-source).
 This repo is just the guide to get started on github.
-We have a lot of different projects coming up that you can do.
-So learn github and coding while you are at it and keep checking for more projects as they will be added timely!
+We have a lot of different projects coming up.
+So start contributing anf while you are at it, keep checking for more projects as they are added!

-All projects belong to different fields related to web, android, software etc. Choose any and start fixing the issues or propose new features!
+Choose any project and start fixing the issues.
+You can propose new features too !!
 Every feature you add or an issue you fix will fetch you some points according to the difficulty.
-At the end of the month, one who has most of the points will be the winner.
-Also, there are special things just for first year.
-Stay tuned and keep checking the repos [here](https://github.com/hackthepart) for more projects and issues :smiley:
+At the end of the month, one who has the most points will be the winner.
+There are goodies waiting for you :P You might get a wildcard entry to HACK36.
+Also, there are special arrangements just for first year.
+So, Stay tuned and keep checking the repos [here](https://github.com/hackthepart) for more projects and issues :smiley:

 So, if you want to contribute to a particular project by either fixing an issue or adding a feature, all you have to do is